When you shave, it is usually to appear more put together or attractive. But shaving can cause ingrown hairs, leading to embarrassment and discomfort.

 Itchiness and Pain

-Itchiness may appear before, during or after the hallmark signs of inflammation.
-This may be especially apparent in areas where clothing causes friction, such as the genitals and upper thighs.
-Ingrown hairs can also be painful, especially if the area is irritated by friction and the follicles are infected.
+Itchiness may appear before, during or after the warmth and redness of an infected ingrown hair.
+It may be especially apparent in areas where clothing causes friction, such as the genitals and upper thighs.
+Infected ingrown hairs can also be painful, especially when touched.

 Ingrown hairs often produce a bump that can be seen or felt.
 Because of this, they are frequently mistaken for simple pimples.
 Close inspection, however, often reveals a hair curled within the bump.
 When an infection sets in, the follicle becomes more swollen, producing a more obvious bump.

 The follicles of infected ingrown hairs may also fill with pus as white blood cells in the body accumulate to fight off the invading bacteria.
 When this occurs, the follicles look like pus-fllled blisters.

 If you have an ingrown hair, avoid picking at the area.
 This can cause an infection to develop or make an existing infection worse.
 Keeping your skin moisturized and wearing loose clothing may help reduce the symptoms of an infected ingrown hair and allow your body to clear the infection on its own.
 When washing the area, use a clean cloth, water and an antibacterial soap.

 If you have an infected ingrown hair, an over-the-counter antibiotic cream -- such as a cream containing bacitracin -- may be useful.
 Do not shave the area until all symptoms are gone.
 When you resume shaving, move the razor in the direction of hair growth and use a sharp, single-bladed razor to reduce the likelihood of another ingrown hair.